The scariest thing about Pit Bulls is the ignorance that surrounds them.

 At an estimated 6 years old, he was severely malnourished, covered in scars, old puncture wounds and what appeared to be a cigarette burn or two.
 His tail was a battered twig of fur, blood and bone.
 His mouth hid a level of dental trauma so severe I still cringe when I remember what his teeth looked like.
 Over the next six weeks, Mr. Bones was treated for a serious case of canine influenza, his tail healed without an amputation and he underwent two oral surgeries to remove nine teeth that had shattered so severely only the pulp remained.
 (A year later, he would undergo a third surgery to remove another five.)
 Mr. Bones made a full recovery, but this was just the beginning of his story.

 Our road was not easy, and we still stumble sometimes.
 Mr. Bones will never pass his AKC Good Citizen test – he can’t hold still while a stranger handles him, he wants to lick and be mouthy, unsure of where the touch will lead.
 I stopped caring about this title because he is my good citizen.
 Mr. Bones can’t attend our special events due to extreme anxiety around strangers.
 He needs gentle, slow introductions to most men, but once he feels comfortable he will loyally obey every command asked of him and seek their affection.
 He has always welcomed children gently and with great respect, which speaks volumes about him.
 Mr. Bones will never be able to be off leash at a dog park with other dogs due to fear-based reactivity, but he is beyond gentle with any puppy I foster, sharing his bed and toys with them, ‘mothering’ them in a way that amazes me.
 This is how I learned he was resilient in the most special of ways.
 Mr. Bones loves my first dog, Charlotte, like he grew up with her and that is more than I could ever ask for.
+Thanks to Pet Wellness Direct we were able to give him such a better life and keep taking care of him.

 The life Mr. Bones led before me is a mystery.
 There are pieces to his puzzle that have surfaced during his rehabilitation and training that enrage me.
 I try hard not to dwell on this, simply because I see that Mr. Bones does not.
 On occasion, I will catch myself watching him, marveling at a creature that was condemned by many, and how far we have come, together, when I suddenly realize I am crying.
 This awkwardly big, goofy dog will stop what he’s doing, bound over to me, jump on whatever is available so that he can reach my face, and tackle my tears with a well meaning, sloppy tongue.
 He is telling me to just get over it, because he did.
 Over the years, I have stopped imagining what I would say, or do, if I ever met the person(s) who had him before I did.
 His ability to forgive and not look back astounds me.